srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/Lab-Scenario-Preview/Module01.md

 After completing this lab, you will be able to:

-- Create a virtual machine in the Azure portal.
+- Create a virtual machine in the Azure portal
-- Connect to the virtual machine.
+- Connect to the virtual machine
-- Host a Basic Website on your New Cloud VM.
+- Host a Basic Website on your New Cloud VM

 ## Architecture Diagram